locationtech/geomesa/docs/user/installation_and_configuration.rst

 * Source: https://github.com/locationtech/geomesa/archive/master.tar.gz

-**Fully Eclipse IP reviewed release**: |eclipse_release|
+**Latest release which has been fully reviewed by Eclipse Legal**: |eclipse_release|

 GeoMesa is part of the Locationtech working group at Eclipse.
-Eclipse fully reviews each major release for IP concerns.
+The Eclipse legal team fully reviews each major release for IP concerns.

 .. warning::